 For this recipe, you can use homemade or store bought broth.
 That being said, it’s quite easy to make your own turkey broth, and the flavor is much better when it’s homemade.
-You can use 4 roasted turkey wings or the carcass of a turkey to start your broth.
+You can use 4 roasted turkey wings or the carcass of a cooked turkey to start your broth.

 Place the wings or carcass in a stock pot with 2 sliced carrots, 2 quartered onions, 1 cut up celery stalk, 1 small bunch of flat leaf parsley, 2 peeled and smashed garlic cloves, 2 bay leaves, 1 sprig of fresh thyme, 1 teaspoon of salt and 1 teaspoon of whole peppercorns.
 Pour enough water over everything to fill your stock pot.
 You want to have around 5-6 quarts of water.

 Bring the water to a boil for 5 minutes and then simmer the mixture for 1 hour and 45 minutes.
 After the broth has cooked, skim the surface to remove any fat and pour the mixture slowly through a mesh strainer or a colander.
 Place a couple of paper towels on the strainer or colander to remove additional fat.